Followers

 Rebel Pickings

-At the start of the Revolutionary War, local leaders acknowledged the fort's significance and its ordnance.
-In 1775, the American siege of Boston surrounded the British but lacked the necessary guns to conduct a proper siege and the gunpowder to risk an all-out assault.
+At the start of the Revolutionary War, local leaders recognized the importance of the fort and its weapons.
+In 1775, the American siege of Boston surrounded the British but lacked the necessary guns to carry out a proper siege and the gunpowder to risk a full-scale attack.

 Taking Ticonderoga by surprise

-On May 10, 1775, Colonel Benedict Arnold and Ethan Allen led a mix of Green Mountain Boys and other local militia in a surprise attack, capturing the startled garrison.
-General George Washington, the new commander in chief of the Continental Army, dispatched Colonel Henry Knox to Ticonderoga to transport the heavy cannons and powder back to Boston.
-When the captured guns were placed in the battery over the city in March 1776, General William Howe ordered the evacuation of Boston.
+On May 10, 1775, Colonel Benedict Arnold and Ethan Allen led a surprise attack with a group of Green Mountain Boys and other local militia, catching the garrison off guard and capturing it.
+General George Washington, the new commander-in-chief of the Continental Army, sent Colonel Henry Knox to Ticonderoga to move the heavy cannons and powder back to Boston.
+When these captured guns were installed in the battery overlooking the city in March 1776, General William Howe ordered the evacuation of Boston.

 Knox dragged Ticonderoga's guns to Boston